Resolution for the Formation of a Unified Affordable Housing Coalition in Savannah

 Therefore be it resolved that:

-1. Savannah DSA authorizes the establishment of a DSA-led affordable housing coalition, tentatively named the Savannah Affordable Housing Coalition (SAHC), as a collaborative body intended to unite organizations, residents, advocates, and unaffiliated community members around the defense and expansion of deeply affordable, income-tied housing in Savannah,
+1. Savannah DSA authorizes the creation of an open, recurring public Forum on affordable housing issues, tentatively named the Savannah Affordable Housing Coalition Forum, intended as a voluntary gathering space for organizations, residents, advocates, and unaffiliated community members concerned with deeply affordable housing,